maianabertola/front-otium/README.md

 The site is now deployed on https://otium.netlify.app/

 **What's next?**
-- Implement React Query on every pages
+- Implement React Query on every page
-- Finish the questionnaire and the questionnaire display in the user account
-- Create animation on the website
+- Finish the questionnaire and the questionnaire display in the user account ✅ Create animation on the website
 - Send email notification (booking, new account, questionnaire etc.)
 - Work on the responsive screens
-- Add prices and stripe on the Booking Page
+- Create a map with special recommendations to eat, drink, have fun around the villas ✅ Add prices on the Booking Page

 ## Project Overview